ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.01/+article.md

 title: Harvest • January 2021
 ---

-Hey folks, welcome back to the Harvest!
+Hello and welcome back to the Harvest!
 Let's slow down things and start off the year calm, cool, and collected.
 A lot happened even though 2021 just started, but I'll try to start the year slowly so I don't quickly exhaust myself with overambitious things.

 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.

-## Article of the month
+## pieces

 ![WhatsApp#f#fb](https://pocketnow.com/files/2020/04/whatsapp-800x468.jpg "[[Reddit](https://www.reddit.com/r/Android/comments/kwnuh9/whatsapp_says_it_cant_see_your_shared_location/)] [WhatsApp says it can't see your shared location; its privacy policy says otherwise](https://pocketnow.com/whatsapp-says-it-cant-see-your-shared-location-its-privacy-policy-says-otherwise) from Pocketnow")